 The scope of work in a retainer is defined, but loosely, which allows for some fluidity in services delivered.

-Another example may be an eCommerce company that initially needs brand identity work, but once that phase of work is completed, then needs to move into ongoing email marketing, SEO, and ads management.
+Another example may be an e-commerce company that initially needs brand identity work.
+But once that phase of work is completed, then the company needs to move into ongoing email marketing, SEO, social media, and digital advertising management.

-In these scenarios, rather than the company and agency needing to revisit the entire agreement, they can instead quickly shift focus without the slow contract negotiations.
+Rather than the company and agency needing to revisit the entire agreement in these scenarios, they can instead shift focus without the slow contract negotiations.

 The agency can be considered “on call” in some capacity.

 If a new project or opportunity arises and it falls within the scope of the retainer, then the agency will typically shift some resources to taking on that new task.

 What Services Are Included in a Marketing Retainer?

 In theory, a retainer can contain any amount or level of services, as agreed upon by the brand and agency.
 Some of the more common services are:

 One of the most common reasons for contracting an agency on retainer is to have oversight of your brand identity.
 This ensures all your designed materials, ad creative, website, and digital channels stay within brand standards.